ipilcher/rhsummit/guide.md

 Placement of the virtual IPs is important, because they must be assigned to hosts on which HAProxy is running.
-Red Hat OpenStack Platform's cluster configuration includes constraints to ensure this.
+Red Hat OpenStack Platform's cluster configuration includes constraints that ensure this is the case.

 ```
 [heat-admin@lab-controller01 ~]$ sudo pcs constraint colocation